doherty100/kidzhackphilly/11-games-part-04/README.md

         **figure 11-080** Completed "clickDurationSeconds" calculation with bug handling code
 1. Now let's display the length of time in seconds that the player held down the mouse button.
     1. Add a new *Text* part from *Add Parts*.
 Since you already have a text part this one will be called "Text 2".
-    1. Find the *when app starts* event code block you added for this section.
+    1. Find the *when app starts* event code block you added in this lesson.
     1. Drag a new *move to* code block from the *Text 2* tray and attach it to the last code bock in the *when app starts* code block.
 Set the x value to 400 and the y value to 550.
 Your completed code should look like this:
     ![11-090](./images/11-090.jpg)
     **figure 11-090** Completed *when app starts* event code block